FelixGrabler/MultiChecker/README.md

 ## Features

 ### 1. Multiple Choice

 Presents a series of questions with multiple answers.
 You can select answers using checkboxes and see which ones are correct or incorrect after clicking "Next".

-- Questions are defined in [data/questions.txt](data/questions.txt)
+- Questions are organized in separate files within the [data/questions/](data/questions/) folder
+- Each question file can focus on specific topics, allowing you to practice targeted areas
+- The [data/questions/index.json](data/questions/index.json) file lists all available question files
 - Correct answers are marked with an asterisk (`*`) at the beginning of the line

 ### 2. Definitions (Quizlet-style)

 More flexible question style, website cannot check answer.
 Given is some text, and the user can reveal the answer which can be text and/or image.

 - Cards are stored in [data/flashcards.json](data/flashcards.json)
 - Supports text and images

 ### 3. Example Exercises

 Displays practical tasks as images with solution images.
 This is meant for long tasks, but can also be used for anything.

 - Tasks are listed in [data/examples.json](data/examples.json)